trinhthechuong/thechuongtrinh.github.io/_teaching/2023-DeepLearning.md

 Each tutorial includes a brief introduction of the activities to be performed, installation instructions of the open-source software to be used in each session and several programming, visualization and data analysis activities to be achieved during the tutorial.

+After this training session, you will know:
+- Build a feed forward neural network using tensorflow and pytorch framework
+- Validate the model performance using validation data set
+- Visualize loss plot
+- Optimize model by changing nodes, layers, dropout, regularization,...
+- Early stopping technique
+- Save and load model
+- Basic understanding of transfer learning

 ## Description of the Tutorials

 The following is a brief description of each tutorial, along with the open-source software used for each task: